ibm-cloud-docs/schematics/workspace-setup.md

 3. In the **State** section on the workspace settings page, set the toggle to **Unfrozen**.
 The ID of the user who unfreezes the workspace and a timestamp are automatically logged.
 After you unfreeze a workspace, you can generate new Terraform execution plans or run your infrastructure code by applying the plan in {{site.data.keyword.cloud_notm}}.

 ## Delete a workspace
-{: #del_workspace}
+{: #del-workspace}

-Delete your workspace that points to the GitHub repository that hosted your Terraform template by using the {{site.data.keyword.bplong_notm}} console.
+Delete your workspace that points to the GitHub repository thats hosted your Terraform template by using the {{site.data.keyword.bplong_notm}} console.

 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to delete.

-Click Resources, and validate the resources are destroyed, to delete the workspace.
+Validate the resources before deleting the workspace.
 {: note}

 2. Check the workspace box that you need to delete.